jmoreno127/jmoreno127/README.md

 I am a Data Scientist :bar_chart:

-- 🔭 I am currently looking for the next big project to work on.
+- 🔭 I am currently working as a Data Scientist in [AHOY](https://www.theahoyapp.com/).
 - 🌱 I’m currently learning _Mathematics of Deep Learning_.
 - :earth_americas: I’m looking to collaborate on projects with social impact.
 - 💬 Ask me about Optimization and Career change.